Lae-Alfheim/open.sh/README.md

 - add compatability for wayland
 - kitty computer controler -- volume
 - possibly complile this _needed feed back_
-- make custom newsboat version to include this
+- make custom newsboat version to include this'

+# Contribution Guidelines

+* Search previous suggestions and issues before making a new one, as yours could be a duplicate.
+* Make an individual pull request for each suggestion.
+* New code, or code improvements to the existing code is welcome.
+* Try to check your spelling and grammar, and dont hesitate to fix mine.